General Social Agents: Introduction

 A natural starting point is improving the instructions given to agents.
-These instructions, or ``\persona{s},'' are written descriptions given to the LLM specifying who it is, what it believes, or how it should behave and reason.
-Such second-person instructions (e.g., \emph{``You respond as a type-X person''}) can profoundly affect output distributions because advanced LLMs have been explicitly fine-tuned to follow instructions \citep{bai2022helpfulharmless,ouyang2022training}.
-With an appropriate prompt (which can now be massive), many highly capable models can perform complex reasoning and mathematical tasks at levels sometimes better even than those of highly skilled humans.\footnote{To date, Google's Gemini 1.5 can accommodate 10 million tokens \citep{Gemini152024}.
-This is roughly equivalent to 15,000 pages, or about 20 copies of the Handbook of Experimental Economics \citep{Kagel1995Handbook}.}
+These instructions, or ``\persona{s},'' are written descriptions given to the LLM specifying who it is, what it believes, or how it should behave and reason \citep{horton2023large}.
+Such second-person instructions (e.g., \emph{``You respond as type-X person''}) can profoundly affect output distributions because advanced LLMs have been explicitly fine-tuned to follow instructions \citep{bai2022helpfulharmless,ouyang2022training}.
+With an appropriate prompt (which can be massive),\footnote{To date, Google's Gemini 1.5 can accommodate 10 million tokens \citep{Gemini152024}.
+This is roughly equivalent to 15{,}000 pages, or about 20 copies of the Handbook of Experimental Economics \citep{Kagel1995Handbook}.} highly capable models can perform complex reasoning and mathematical tasks at levels sometimes better even than those of highly skilled humans.